staples-sparx/clj-schema/README.md

 ```

 `defschema` creates a strict schema, which expects only the paths it
 describes to be present on the given map.
+Making a schema strict requires
+a `:clj-schema.schema` true metadata on the vector of paths. `defschema`
+does that for you internally.

 `def-loose-schema` creates a loose schema, which expects its paths to be
 present but does not complain about extra paths